ltsaprounis/python-project-template/README.md

 Quotting the the [black documentation](https://black.readthedocs.io/en/stable/?badge=stable) directly:
 *"Black makes code review faster by producing the smallest diffs possible.
 Blackened code looks the same regardless of the project you’re reading.
 Formatting becomes transparent after a while and you can focus on the content instead."*

+Black is part of the requirements.dev.txt file and can be installed with pip.
 To format a directory with black run the terminal command:
 `black examplepackage` or file.py etc.